novdov/word2vec-tanh/README.md

 ## Python Implementation of Word2Vec

-Python Implementation of Word2Vec which has one more layer with tanh
+Python Implementation of Word2Vec which has one more layer with tanh.

+Tested on Python 3.6 & Numpy 1.14.

-- Used Library
+- Dependencies

 ```
+Python 3.x
 Numpy
 ```